Oquila/iotedge_v2_snap/README.md

 # iotedge_v2_snap
 Snapcraft files to create a snap for the Microsoft Azure IoT Edge solution (https://github.com/Azure/iotedge)

+Create new snap:
+1. Run snapcraft in the root directory

 Install snap:
 1. Download the released snap file
 2. Install using following command: